IamToqst/pyautoTypeAndEnter/README.md

 A tool that automates the repetitive task of typing specific text and hitting Enter at predefined intervals on Windows.
 The pyautoTypeAndEnter script, powered by Python
 # Requirements:
-> Python - This should be installed in your OS so you can use python commands
+> Python - This should be installed in your OS so you can use python commands Additional Requirements:
-- pyautogui - This is required please install this using:
+> pyautogui - This is required please install this command in the command prompt:
 ```bash
 pip install pyautogui
 ```